 Noise, Cognitive Function, and Worker Productivity (Job Market Paper)

 Abstract: Noise is ubiquitous in the developing world, yet its impacts on economic outcomes are poorly understood.
 I investigate whether noise lowers worker productivity.
 First, I estimate the reduced-form impact of noise pollution by randomly exposing workers in a textile training course to engine noise.
 An increase of 10 dB (from the noise level of a dishwasher to a vacuum cleaner) decreases worker productivity by approximately 5%.
 The primary channel proposed in the psychology literature for noise to affect human performance is by impeding cognitive functions such as attention and working memory.
 I explore this mechanism by conducting a second experiment where I randomly expose individuals from the same population to engine noise while they complete cognitive tests.
 The same noise change decreases cognitive function by 0.05 standard deviations.
 Assuming cognitive function is indeed the primary mechanism, this suggests the return to cognitive function is large.
-Finally, I assess whether individuals understand these effects by allowing participants in both experiments to pay to work in quiet while varying performance incentives.
-Individuals' willingness to pay for quiet is not affected by the wage structure, suggesting participants neglect the productivity effects of noise.
+Finally, I assess whether individuals understand these effects by allowing participants in both experiments to pay for quiet working conditions while I vary performance incentives.
+Individuals' willingness to pay is not affected by the wage structure, suggesting participants neglect the productivity effects of noise.

 Research in Progress

 The impact of early childhood education on cognitive and socio-emotional development in rural India (with Seema Jayachandran)